ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 ### Discovering a device's object and resource definitions.

-The *awa-client-explore* tool can be used to discover the objects and resources that have been defined on the LWM2M server.
+The *awa-client-explore* tool is used to discover the objects and resources that have been defined on the LWM2M server.
 The tool will also list the objects and object-resources that are currently defined within the client daemon.

 Example: ````./awa-client-explore ````